Pictures from Mary Ellen Henderson’s ‘Stress Less Week’

 2024 Healthy Kids Grantee Makes an Impact

 Since the program’s founding, challenges and opportunities alike have sprung up.
-For example, Colleen and her co-counselor Tara Filmyer, faced the challenge of accommodating students with after-school commitments, such as extracurricular activities or responsibilities like caring for younger siblings. .
-To ensure all students could still participate, Colleen restructured the club schedule.
+For example, Colleen and her co-counselor and club sponsor, Tara Filmyer, faced the challenge of accommodating students with after-school commitments, such as extracurricular activities or responsibilities like caring for younger siblings.
+To ensure all students could participate, Colleen restructured the club schedule.
 She now runs three consecutive sessions during the school day, twice a month—each tailored to a specific grade level—so that every student has an opportunity to attend without conflict.

-Furthermore, Mary Ellen Henderson Middle School celebrated a school-wide campaign, called "We Belong Week" as a result of Community Foundation grant funding.
-This spirit week’s programming involved a stress relief wall, which students designed and picked a place for, for which they filled out a sticky note with a health strategy.
-Each day of the campaign had a different theme (Monday Mindfulness Day, Movement Tuesday, Wellness Wednesday, and Therapy Dog Thursday) so that students could practice different forms of health and wellness.
+Furthermore, Mary Ellen Henderson Middle School celebrated a school-wide campaign, called "Stress Less Week" as a result of Community Foundation grant funding.
+Held the week prior to SOLs, the goal of stress less week was to get the school community thinking about how to cope and promote care when facing stress.
+Each day of the campaign had a different theme (Monday Mindfulness Day, Movement Tuesday, Wellness Wednesday, and Laugh more Thursday, Fun Friday) to promote and encourage students to practice self-care and positive coping strategies.

 Give Access to Increased Exercise, Better Nutrition, and Mental Health Support